mazwat/mazwat.github.io/cybernetics-ws.md

 ## Suggested Tasks

- 1. Identify what the states in your system?
+ 1. Identify what the **states in your system**?
+ *Pay specific attention to the hardware/embedded software aspect.
+Have a method to measure when LED's are on or off.*
- 2. Develop a state diagr
+  2. Develop a state diagram to describe them

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NDU4MzY1ODAsMTA2NjAwNzgxOF19
+eyJoaXN0b3J5IjpbNTIxOTE4MzEsMTA2NjAwNzgxOF19
 -->